endroid/calendar/README.md

 ## Versioning

 Version numbers follow the MAJOR.MINOR.PATCH scheme.
-Backwards compatible changes will be kept to a minimum but be aware that these can occur.
+Backwards compatibility breaking changes will be kept to a minimum but be aware that these can occur.
 Lock your dependencies for production and test your code when upgrading.

 ## License